-A common challenge when designing and deploying Salesforce packages is how to organize the metadata.
+A common challenge when designing a Salesforce CI pipeline is how to organize the metadata.
 Which components should be put into a package?
-Which components are better left in the famous „happy soup„?
+Which components are better kept in the famous „happy soup„?

 To solve this challenge, an architect has to understand the benefits and downsides of packages.
 Here are the most critical ones that drive our decision-making: